christianparpart/x0/REWRITE.md

       but the: "Welcome on ${sys.hostname()}" is working.
 - [ ] (flow) `var x = call1 + '.' + call2;` not working. fix me.
 - [ ] revive HTTP client side abort notification API
+- [ ] console logger to also log timestamps, can be disabled (enabled by default)

 ### Proxy Plugin